sethrylan/sethrylan.github.io/_posts/2012-07-17-multiplex-easystar.md

 You can see the edge of the CF tube on the tail fin here (after painting), as well as    the cut-outs for the hinges to the new rudder.

 The wiring is routed through channels carved with a soldering iron, and 12g wire is used to connect the brushless motor the the ESC.
 The Orange Rx has since been replaced with a [FrSky TFR6](http://www.alofthobbies.com/frsky-tfr6-6-channel-fasst-compatible-receiver.html), and the blue EC3 connectors with [XT60](http://www.sparkfun.com/products/10474) connectors.
 The ESC is snug between the CF spar and the fuselage.
 If overheating is a issue, I will need to cut an access hatch later.
 Wiring a brushless motor is easier than it would seem for three-wire design.
 Just connect the wires and if the motor spins the wrong way, switch any two wires.
 Take a look at the [wiring diagram](http://home.solcon.nl/gjkool/brushless5/W-schms-3p-E.JPG) to see why this works.
-On disadvantage of placing the wiring inside the fuselage – in addition to the lack of heat dissipation – is the inability to disconnect one of the wires, which would allow the motor to spin at reduced speed for testing purposes.
+On disadvantage of placing the wiring inside the fuselage &mdash; in addition to the lack of heat dissipation &mdash; is the inability to disconnect one of the wires, which would allow the motor to spin at reduced speed for testing purposes.
 The receiver (and battery) should be secured with velcro.

 Since I plan on using the plane as test bed, I made a replacement to the canopy our of basswood.
 You can use the existing canopy on the plane as a template for the angles.